 - Element D.1 quantifies the geomorphic effects of ongoing and experimental dam operations and riparian vegetation management, focusing on effects of HFEs on the supply of sediment to cultural sites.
-The dam operations and vegetation management of interest are those undertaken by the LTEMP Record of Decision (ROD; U.S. Department of the Interior, 2016b) through 2036.
-The data and analyses from this project will allow the GCDAMP to objectively evaluate whether and how these flow and non-flow actions directly affect cultural resources, vegetation, and sediment dynamics.
+The dam operations and vegetation management of interest are those undertaken by the LTEMP Record of Decision (ROD; U.S. Department of the Interior, 2016b) through 2036, including vegetation management implemented by the NPS and Tribes in Reclamation Project C.7.-C.8.
+GRCA and GLCA Experimental Vegetation Treatment.
+The data and analyses from D.1 will allow the GCDAMP to objectively evaluate whether and how these flow and non-flow actions directly affect cultural resources, vegetation, and sediment dynamics.
 It will also allow determination of how flow and non-flow actions will ultimately affect the long-term preservation of cultural resources and other culturally valued and ecologically important landscape elements located within the river corridor downstream of GCD. - Element D.2 uses repeat photography methods and an analysis of matched images to document changes in riparian cover at locations throughout the CRe.
-The purpose of documenting these changes is to refine our current understanding of how vegetation growth and expansion has evolved and affected the availability of open sand sources and related consequences for cultural resource preservation throughout the CRe. - Element D.3 will assemble and summarize the previous three decades of cultural resource-related research and monitoring which forms the foundation for this project and informs other cultural resource National Historic Preservation Act (NHPA) compliance activities being undertaken in the CRe under the guidance of Reclamation's recently completed Historic Preservation Plan for cultural resources (Bureau of Reclamation, 2018). - In Element D.4 (not funded), GCMRC staff offer to provide science support to the proposed excavation, study and interpretation of an eroding archaeological site (AZ C:13:339) that is targeted for excavation in the near future by a consortium of Tribal, academic, and National Park Service (NPS) archaeologists.
+The purpose of documenting these changes is to refine our current understanding of how vegetation growth and expansion has evolved and affected the availability of open sand sources and related consequences for cultural resource preservation throughout the CRe. - Element D.3 will assemble and summarize the previous three decades of cultural resource-related research and monitoring which forms the foundation for this project and informs other cultural resource National Historic Preservation Act (NHPA) compliance activities being undertaken in the CRe under the guidance of Reclamation's recently completed Historic Preservation Plan for cultural resources (Bureau of Reclamation, 2018). - In Element D.4, GCMRC staff offer to provide science support to the proposed excavation, study, and interpretation of an eroding archaeological site (AZ C:13:339) that is targeted for excavation in the near future by a consortium of

+Tribal, academic, and NPS archaeologists (Reclamation Project D.6.
+Zuni and NPS Data Recovery and Community Outreach Pilot Project).
+GCMRC staff are not requesting additional funding for this element as they believe they will be able to provide science support and expertise to the proposed excavation project in conjunction with the monitoring work they will already be performing for project D.1.
 Specifically, the geomorphic, geoarchaeological, and lidar remote sensing expertise currently existing within GCMRC will be made available to assist with documenting the processes responsible for the formation and subsequent modification of the site and surrounding river corridor landscape.
-This project element is intended to complement and enhance cross-cultural communication and collaboration among a variety of diverse Tribal and scientific perspectives represented by current stakeholders and scientists engaged in the GCDAMP.
+This project element is intended to complement and enhance the archaeological research component of this proposed excavation project while also furthering the stated project goal of improving cross-cultural communication and collaboration among a variety of diverse Tribal and scientific perspectives represented by current stakeholders and scientists engaged in the GCDAMP.